 If you have a lot of time to explore, you can carefully maneuver your way down the road through dense jungle and towering coconut trees until you reach the bottom of Dragon Cape.
 The sea views here are breathtaking, and the descent is extremely steep.
 Be sure to enjoy the views, but also be mindful and watch your step.

-Getting to Black Rock Viewpoint, Dragon Cape and Nui Beach
+Getting to Black Rock Viewpoint & Dragon Cape

-Black Rock Viewpoint, Dragon Cape and Nui Beach can all be reached from the road that starts a few hundred metres to the right after Karon Viewpoint, when heading south towards the Rawai and Nai Harn neighborhoods.
-Follow that road until you see the makeshift parking area for Water Beach Club.
-Leave your bike here and take the pickup down to Nui Beach.
+Black Rock Viewpoint and Dragon Cape can both be reached from the road that passes the famous Karon Viewpoint, when heading south towards the Rawai and Nai Harn neighbourhoods.

-Note that both Black Rock Viewpoint and Dragon Cape are not necessarily easy destinations to get to, so please ensure you have a bottle of water, perhaps a towel for perspiration and mosquito spray with you.
+Note that both Black Rock Viewpoint and Dragon Cape are not easy to get to, so ensure you have water, a small towel for perspiration and mosquito spray with you.
 While this area of Phuket is really great fun to explore, it can also be a bit dangerous.
 Please use common sense when exploring southern Phuket’s hidden gems.